 Out-and-back from the north.
 A little steep at first.

-The parking area is the same lot used by visitors to Bash Bish Falls (which are currently closed to the public due to COVID-19).
+The parking area is the same lot used by visitors to Bash Bish Falls.
 So, although it’s a large lot, bear in mind it’s for one of the most popular destinations in the area.

 From the parking area follow the road behind the lot.